 3.Guo, J., Lee, K. M., Zhu, D., Yi, X. and Wang, Y., 2012.
 “Large-deformation analysis and experimental validation of a flexure-based mobile sensor node,” IEEE/ASME Trans. on Mechatronics, 17(4), 606-616.

 4.Lee, K.-M. and Guo, J., 2010.
 “Kinematic and dynamic analysis of an anatomically-based knee joint.”
 J. of Biomechanics, 43(7), 1231-1236.

-1．“Process Online Monitoring and Multi-field Reconstruction” in “Research on Fundamental of Intelligent Manufacturing for High-Quality and Complex Parts”, the National Basic Research Program of China (973 Program)
+2.“Process Online Monitoring and Multi-field Reconstruction” in “Research on Fundamental of Intelligent Manufacturing for High-Quality and Complex Parts”, National Basic Research Program of China (973 Program, Grant No. 2013CB035803)

-2. Vision-based Mobile Sensing for Structural Health Monitoring, The natural science foundation of Hubei Province
+3. Vision-based Mobile Sensing for Structural Health Monitoring, Provincial Natural Science Foundation of Hubei (Grant No. 2013CFB181)